betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the computer science known-how.
    Often case-studies and lessons learned are good candidate topical areas for a piece of literature focusing on the computer science aspects of the project.
-   Publish research papers, technical reports, or whitepapers that discuss the project's methodologies, challenges, and outcomes.
+   Published research papers, technical reports, or whitepapers that discuss the project's methodologies, challenges, and outcomes are a great way to capture the computer science know-how of a project.
-   By actively sharing knowledge of the software design and development, you increase the chances of the community benefiting from the project's CS know-how.

 1. Consider refactoring critical dependencies